spxbhuhb/zakadabar-stack/README.md

 [Credits](doc/misc/credits.md) to the projects we built on.

-## Distribution
+## Releases and Gradle dependency

-We provide only Kotlin 1.4+ multiplatform packages.
+We release only Kotlin 1.4+ multiplatform packages.

+During 2020 we publish a new release every Monday.
+They are as-is, just a build of that Monday morning.
+We use [continuous version numbers](./doc/misc/ContinuousVersions.md).

 Packages of Zakadabar Stack are available from GitHub Packages.
-To reference them from your project.
+To reference them from your project use the following Gradle setup.

 **It might be a better to use the [Zakadabar Template](https://github.com/spxbhuhb/zakadabar-template) or [Zakadabar Samples](https://github.com/spxbhuhb/zakadabar-samples) to start.**